raydenlim/tp/docs/DeveloperGuide.md

 <puml src="diagrams/StorageClassDiagram.puml" width="550" />

 The `Storage` component,
-* can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
+* can save both F.A.K.E.J.A.R.V.I.S. data and user preference data in JSON format, and read them back into corresponding objects.
-* inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
+* inherits from `AddressBookStorage`, `ConsultationListStorage`, `GradedTestListStorage`, `SessionListStorage`, `TaskListStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)
+* contains data that is separated into distinct files, each catering to specific functionalities, which minimises the impact of potential corruption.
+Corruption in one set of data does not propagate to others, reinforcing the integrity of the data.

 ### Common classes